jwhuang42/ansible-script/hadoop/deploy_handbook.md

 # END ANSIBLE MANAGED HOSTNAME
 ```

-into the `/etc/hosts` on the ansible control machine.
+into the `/etc/hosts` on the ansible control machine before executing the `sync-host.yaml` playbook.